Protein Powder Oatmeal Cookies

 Add ¼ cup crushed walnuts+4g+2g+200CrunchierNuttier

-Implementation Advice: Make one modification at a time and document the results.
-Track how each change affects both macros and eating experience.
-This systematic approach helps you build a personalized recipe database over time without sacrificing quality.
-Consider keeping a spreadsheet with batch details including ingredient variations, bake time, and subjective texture ratings for future reference.
+Implementation Advice: Implement only one modification at a time and document results meticulously.
+Track how each change affects both macronutrient profile and eating experience.
+This systematic approach enables you to build a personalized recipe database over time without sacrificing quality or consistency.
+Consider maintaining a detailed spreadsheet tracking batch variations including ingredient modifications, bake time adjustments, and subjective texture ratings for future reference and optimization.
+Download our protein baking guide to create your personalized macro tracking system for protein cookie optimization.

-When you need to substitute ingredients due to allergies or preferences, use this chart to understand the tradeoffs.
+When you need to substitute ingredients due to allergies or dietary preferences, consult this chart to understand the tradeoffs involved.

 Original IngredientPossible SubstitutionProtein ImpactTexture ImpactFlavor ImpactVerdict